Kolmannskuppe and the diamond fever

 Only for the 800 or so black mine workers, mostly Ovambo, who were exposed to the harsh living conditions of this zone in simple wooden shacks outside the city, there was no such luxury.
 Mixing with the white population was in no way desirable.

-After the First World War, the town's boom continues unabated; a new mining company, Consolidated Diamond Mines of South-West Africa LTD, is founded under South African mandate rule.
+After the First World War, the town's boom continues unabated; under South African mandate rule, a new mining company is founded, Consolidated Diamond Mines of South-West Africa LTD.

 The town receives a new school and a modern hospital, which even has an X-ray machine - unique in southern Africa.
 Of course, this X-ray station also serves to put an end to diamond theft by workers who swallow diamonds.